guyleaf/NYCU-ML-2023-Spring/hw7/Report.md

 From the results of s-SNE and t-SNE, we can know that the s-SNE has crowded problem (data points with different labels are highly overlapped).

-So, in the low dimensional space, it proves that t-SNE uses t-distribution to formulate the data points better than s-SNE's.
+So, in the low dimensional space, it proves that t-SNE uses student t-distribution to formulate the data points better than s-SNE's.

 ##### Results